apivideo/apivideo.github.io/_posts/2020-05-25-simple-upload-form.md

 </div>

-By clicking "Choose File" users can choose a video on their file system or take one on the spot if they are on a mobile device.
+By clicking "Choose File," users can choose a video on their file system or take one on the spot if they are on a mobile device.

 Any videos uploaded using this form will show up in your account, tagged with the tag you chose when creating the upload link.

 Guess what?
-I created this form with the tag `source: blog post` so any videos uploaded here will show up in my account tagged accordingly.
+I created this form with the tag `source: blog post`, so any videos uploaded here will show up in my account tagged accordingly.
 I know I'm asking for trolling here. 😐 Go easy.

 You can filter your videos by tag using the web UI at [go.api.video](http://go.api.video) or via the API at the /videos endpoint by setting the `tags` parameter.
 See the docs [here](https://docs.api.video/5.1/videos/list-videos).

-For example over here I am taking a look to see which videos were uploaded from each source where I shared this article.
+For example, over here, I am taking a look to see which videos were uploaded from each source where I shared this article.
 I want to know which platform has the most trolls.

 ---